Investing In Water Stocks

 Taking Advantage of The Supply Gap

 The global water industry is currently a $460 billion market.
-And as the population grows, as pollution increases, supplies become more scarce and more strain is placed on water infrastructure, it’s no surprise that many have dubbed water “blue gold” because of its immense profit potential.
+And as more strain is placed on water infrastructure, it’s no surprise that many have dubbed water “blue gold” because of its immense profit potential.

 It’s easy to see why some investors consider it one of the most profitable plays out there.
 Demand already outstrips supply by a wide margin… and the gap is getting bigger.
 We’ve already mentioned that the population of the earth is growing at an exponential clip of 1.5% – 2%.
 What we haven’t said yet is that our water use is growing even faster at 2.5% – 3%.